-TIP: To pause a programme, press the P button.
-When you're ready to continue press the + button For a sensation test or a neuromodulation programme you only need to feel a strong but comfortable sensation.
 For a muscle exercise programme you can gradually increase until you feel the muscles contract and relax with the electrical cycles.
 The sensation should never be painful.
-Some programmes have different phases.
-So if you feel a decrease in intensity as the phase changes, just use the + button to increase the mAs back up to a comfortable level.
+Some programmes have different phases, if you feel a decrease in intensity as the phase changes, just use the + button to increase the mAs back to a comfortable level.